18 common risks of online shopping and how to protect yourself

-Shopping on the Internet is a simple and convenient activity.
+Online shopping is easy and convenient.
 To make sure you're safe, follow these tips.

 Verify the authenticity of the website or application

-The easiest way to discover a dubious website or application is to spell a name or URL - if something is wrong, don’t click and download nothing.
+The easiest way to spot a questionable website or app is by misspelling the name or URL - if something is wrong, don't click or download anything.

-Protected sites usually start with “https: //” and not with “http: //”; pay attention to this difference before trusting the site.
-Another way to check your site’s security is to run it through a secure web search.
+Secure sites usually start with "https: //" rather than "http: //", please note this difference before trusting a site.
+Another way to check if a site is safe is to run it through Safe Web Search.
 Norton.

 Stick to brands and app developers you've heard of and trust.
 In addition, you can check if the company has been accredited or received complaints by searching on BBB.org.